 Kennington’s love of stitching and textiles, she says, is embedded in her DNA, learning her love of sewing at her mother’s knee.
-“I was very adept at working with my hands from an early age, but through my career, I moved further and further away from that kind of creativity,” she says.
+“I was very adept at working with my hands from an early age, but through my career I moved further and further away from such direct creativity,” she says.
 “So it’s been an absolute joy for me to come full circle and be a maker once again.”

 But life evolves, and a desire to better understand the industry saw Kennington decide to hone her skills in the field of design consultancy, researching forward trends, and developing product and styling solutions for international companies within the clothing and textile worlds.
 This period was marked by further extensive travel, a key design influence throughout her career.